alban-read/M1-MICRO-FORTH/dumbint.md

 #### Friday morning

-- Improved tracing, delegated tracing to run time words.
+- Improved tracing, delegated some tracing to run time words.

 - Improved design of LOOP